Online Colleges in North Carolina

 Overview of Higher Education in North Carolina

-To attend one of the state’s 4-year public institutions, residents will pay an average of $7200, according to Collegeboard.org’s 2016-2017 report, which places it among the 10 states with the lowest tuition rate.
-Out-of-state students will pay around $23,750, also well below the national average.
+To attend one of the state’s 4-year public institutions, residents will pay an average of $7174, according to NCES, which places it among the 10 states with the lowest tuition rate.
+Out-of-state students will pay around $22,968, also well below the national average.

 About Online Colleges in North Carolina

-A 2012 report by the NCES stated that 11.4% of undergraduates in North Carolina were enrolled exclusively in online courses.
-An additional 21.3% were participating in a hybrid of online and on-campus courses – almost twice the national average!
+A 2018 report by the NCES stated that 16.4% of undergraduates in North Carolina were enrolled exclusively in online courses.
+An additional 23.6% were participating in a hybrid of online and on-campus courses.
 Since then, the numbers have continued to rise as more and more schools introduce online learning programs.

-Today, the state’s largest higher education system – the 17 institutions of the University of North Carolina – offers nearly 400 fully online degree and certificate programs.
-Some of their most popular online programs include agriculture, behavioral science, business, criminal justice, education, engineering, liberal arts, nursing, and public administration.
-Several of UNC’s online programs were recognized in US News and World Reports’ 2018 Best Online Bachelor’s Programs, including University of North Carolina—Wilmington which ranked in the top 10.
+Today, the state’s largest higher education system – the 17 institutions of the University of North Carolina (UNC) – offers nearly 400 fully online degree and certificate programs.
+Their online programs include agriculture, behavioral science, business, criminal justice, education, engineering, information technology, liberal arts, medicine/health, nursing and public administration.
+Several of UNC’s online programs are consistently recognized in US News and World Reports’ Best Online Bachelor’s Programs, including University of North Carolina—Wilmington which ranks in the top 10.

 The state’s online education efforts are supported by eLearning NC, a resource created by the North Carolina Education Cabinet and the Office of the Governor. eLearning NC is a one-stop-shop for online learning at the K-12, college and even career level.
 Through the website, online learners can find out about courses and degree programs, financial aid, and additional support services available to them.